tum-gis/citygml-change-detection/portable/README.md

 # Folder Structure

-The stand-alone version can be executed exclusive within this folder.
+The stand-alone version can be executed from within this folder.
 For this purpose, the following files as well as sub-folders are required:

 ### Files:

-* [CityGMLChangeDetection.jar](CityGMLChangeDetection.jar): The source codes are included in this file, which can then be manually executed in Windows, Linux, etc. using this file.
+* [CityGMLChangeDetection.jar](CityGMLChangeDetection.jar): The source codes are included in this file, which can then be manually executed in Windows, Linux, etc. using the `-jar` command.

 * [run.bat](run.bat) and [run.sh](run.sh): The program can be automatically started using the BATCH-script `.bat` in Windows or the SHELL-script `.sh` in Linux.